How to export your Fresha reports (PDF, CSV, XLSX)

 3. 3

 Set the date range to the period you're reconciling: a single payout window, or a full month.
+Finance summary opens on the last six months, one row each, so this step matters.

 4. 4

-Click Options in the top corner and pick your format: CSV, XLSX or PDF.
+Click "Options" in the top corner and pick your format: CSV, XLSX or PDF.
 Choose CSV or XLSX if you're going to work with the numbers.

 The file downloads straight away.
 There's no bulk export, so if you need more than one report you export each on its own.